 All documents, even when not marked as deliverables in Table A-1, are expected to be available and maintained under configuration management as per ECSS-M-ST-40 (e.g. to allow for backtracking in case of changes).

 Documents listed in Table A-1 are either ECSS-Q-ST-40 DRDs, or DRDs to other ECSS-Q-40-XX standards.

-: Safety DRL
+: Safety deliverable documents